RDM4CAU/Intro-to-RDM/IntroRDM_presentation.md

 >
 >Download the CAU template for data management plans: [CAU\_DMP\_Template](https://www.fdm.uni-kiel.de/en/services/materials?set_language=en)
 >
->Have look at the template and try to sketch out a DMP for your research project.
+>Have a look at the template and try to sketch out a DMP for your research project.
 >
 > * What information do you already have?
 > * What information is missing to fill the template?